vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 while it is aruṇodaya and offer tarpaṇa to Yama under fourteen names (m. in KT 450 ); VKK 497, KT 457, GK

 157-158; vide Pretacaturdaśi above pp. 351-52.
-Ratnaṣaṣthiśm. in Mṛcchakatika Act III, and in Cārudatta Act
+Ratnaṣaṣṭhiśm. in Mṛcchakatika Act III, and in Cārudatta Act

 III. p.
-65 (attributed to Bhāsa ) where we have the words 'nanu ṣasthim-upvasāmi'.
+65 (attributed to Bhāsa ) where we have the words 'nanu ṣaṣṭhim-upvasāmi'.
 But it is difficult to say whether

-it is Ratnaṣaṣthi or any other.
+it is Ratnaṣaṣṭhi or any other.
 Ratnāni-(jewels or precious things )-for five ratnas vide under

 'pañcaratnas' p.
 337 above.
 VR 15 (quoting Vi.
 Dh.) mentions nine viz. pearls, gold, vaidūrya ( cat's eye gem ), padmarāga ( ruby), pusparāga ( topaz), gomeda (gom brought from Himālaya ), sapphire, gārutmata ( emerald) and coral.